interledger/interledger.github.io/docs/markdown/glossary.md

 Stateful systems that are used for clearing, settlement, and tracking the ownership of assets.
 Ledgers contain buckets of assets known as accounts and record transfers between them.
 Each account has a balance, which is the amount of the ledger's assets the account holds.
 Account balances may be positive or negative, representing assets or liabilities.

+In Interledger v1, all Interledger packets were sent through ledgers.
+In Interledger v4, ledgers are primarily used as Settlement Systems to settle Balances accrued between nodes.

 ## Link

 A communication path between two Interledger nodes to exchange ILP packets over an HTTPS or a WebSocket connection.